MicrosoftDocs/minecraft-creator/creator/Documents/EditorOverview.md

 To get started, you need the following:

-- A Windows computer with Minecraft Bedrock Editor installed
+- A Windows 10 (or higher) computer with Minecraft Bedrock Editor installed
 - Keyboard and mouse

+> [!IMPORTANT]
+> Editor is not available on mobile.

 It's recommended that the following be completed before beginning this tutorial.